haiku/website/content/blog/krish_iyer/2018-06-04_[gsoc_2018_sdhci_mmc_driver]_week_4.md

 Hey everyone! here I am with another update.
 Last time I had concluded-"PCI class is not discoverable to device manager", it was actally a bit wrong.
 So korli explained that device manager won't load a driver which system doesn't know so in order for device manager to consider sdhci bus device, it has to be added under a condition of the devices of same type.
-So we added it under "disk"[1].
-With that he also committed PoC[2] which came out to be very useful but still I took sometime to really understand it.
+So we [added it under "disk"](https://github.com/krish-iyer/haiku/blob/sdhci_mmc_driver/src/system/kernel/device_manager/device_manager.cpp#L1917).
+With that he also committed [PoC](https://review.haiku-os.org/#/c/haiku/+/276/) which came out to be very useful but still I took sometime to really understand it.

 So next thing which we intended to do is to register a child device or a node